MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 2. The Azure Scale Set begins creating the new virtual machines.
 Once the virtual machines are running, Azure Scale Sets sequentially executes any installed VM extensions.

 3. If the Custom Script Extension is installed, it is executed before the Azure Pipelines Agent extension.
-If the Custom Script Extension returns a non-zero exit code the VM creation process is aborted and will be deleted.
+If the Custom Script Extension returns a non-zero exit code, the VM creation process is aborted and will be deleted.

 4. The Azure Pipelines Agent extension is executed.
 This extension downloads the latest version of the Azure Pipelines Agent along with a configuration script which can be found here.